 Depression cuts across all demographics, affecting pre-teens and adolescents, young adults and mature seniors.
 It also doesn’t respect socio-economic borders, taking on everyone from the top 1% in society to the man on the street.
 Neither does it have any regard for job title or social status.
 In fact, research has shown that musicians, in particular, as well as people in show business, such as actors, are highly prone to depression.
 This means it’s likely that you or someone you know could be experiencing depression, or have experienced it at some point in time.

 What’s more, half of depression sufferers in developed countries are not getting any or enough treatment, and that goes up to between 80 and 90% in lower income countries.
-This is not to say that you should start writing music in order to throw a pity party about the dire depression situation; just that you should because studies show that music helps.
+This is not to say that you should start writing music in order to throw a pity party about the dire depression situation; just that you should because studies show that music helps, whether it's listening to your favorite songs on the radio or using brain entrainment programs for relaxation.

 Hundreds of studies have been conducted over the years, with many coming to the conclusion that listening to music, in its various forms, helps to reduce anxiety and depression.
 With that said, the concept of writing songs geared towards alleviating depression in people is nothing new.
 Some of the biggest songs to have ever been penned were done to make people feel better, whether it was directed toward a single loved one, or to an entire community of people.